andreaschuch/games/README.md

 # How to run this project
 python Experiment.py

+# How to run the unittests
+python -m unittest tests/<TestFile.py>

 # How to generate the documentation
 1. doxygen Doxyfile
 2. Open file index.html in folder html.